Lucerne: Early history and founding (750–1386)

-Later the cities of Zürich, Zug and Bern joined the alliance.
+Later the cities of Zurich, Zug and Bern joined the alliance.
 With the help of these additions, the rule of Austria over the area came to an end.
 The issue was settled by Lucerne's victory over the Habsburgs in the Battle of Sempach in 1386.
 For Lucerne this victory ignited an era of expansion.
 The city shortly granted many rights to itself, rights which had been withheld by the Habsburgs until then.
-By this time the borders of Lucerne were approximately those of today.
+By this time the borders of Lucerne were approximately those of today (excluding Littau).